 The Care Act relates mainly to adult carers.
 This is because young carers (aged under 18) and adults who care for disabled children can be assessed and supported under children's law.
-However, regulations under the Care Act set out how assessments of adults must be carried out to ensure the needs of the whole family are considered.
+However, regulations under the Care Act set out how assessments of adults with care and support needs must be carried out to ensure the needs of the whole family are considered.

 This could include assessing what an adult needs to enable them to fulfil their parental responsibilities towards their children to ensure that young people do not undertake inappropriate caring responsibilities.
-The NHS Choices website has further information about young carers rights.
+You can also see our Young Carers section for local support services and the NHS Choices website has further information about young carers rights.

 An adult caring for a child with additional needs or disabilities is usually best supported through Children's Services.
-However, an adult caring for a disabled child can ask local Adult Care services to assess them as a carer before their child turns 18.
+However, an adult caring for a disabled child can ask local Adult Social Care services to assess them as a carer before their child turns 18 as part of their transition to adult services.
 The NHS Choices website has further information about caring for a disabled child.

 Other helpful websites

-- NHS Choices - Carers and the Care Act
+- NHS website - Carers and the Care Act

 - Gov.uk - Department of Health Care Act factsheets

-- Department of Health - Care Act animated video
+- Social Care Institute for Excellence - Care Act animated video

 - Carers UK - Care Act FAQ